About Me

 Feedback from AGN-driven Winds

 Currently, I am working on probing the impact of relativistic particles on galactic outflows and the thermal and non-thermal observational signatures of feedback in bright AGN.
 In particular, I am interested in understanding the observed link between AGN obscuration and radio emission.
+Stay tuned for updates!

 galactic magnetic fields